PoisotLab/ms_betacov_mapping/README.md

 maps.](figures/combined_biogeo.png){#fig:biogeo}

 Overall, these results suggest that the boundaries of bat and betacoronavirus biogeographic regions are largely consistent.
-This may be surprising, given that cospeciation plays a minor role in coronavirus diversification [@Anthony2017GloPat], a property that would theoretically allow for substantial broad divergence in their biogeography.
+This may be surprising, given that cross-species transmission may play a stronger role in coronavirus diversification than cospeciation [@Anthony2017GloPat]---a property that would theoretically allow for substantial broad divergence in their biogeography.
 However, host jumps at the family level or higher are relatively rare and significant events in coronavirus evolutionary history [@Anthony2017GloPat; @Latinne2020OriCro]; as a result, the mosaic of